 From 1981-1994, I was a Surface Line Officer in the United States Navy on both ships and ashore, to include service with International Peacekeeping Forces Lebanon, Operation Desert Storm and on the USS John F. Kennedy (CV 67) and USS Miller (FF 1091).
 I became a Navy Public Affairs Officer (PAO) in 1995, after serving as the Naval Base Public Affairs Officer at Guantanamo Bay, Cuba during Operation Sea Signal.
 I hosted the radio show "Good Evening GTMO."
 In 1996, I became the final Public Affairs Officer on the USS America (CV 66), also returning to the USS Kennedy in 1996, this time as ship's PAO.
 I moved on to be a PAO at Bethesda Naval Hospital, Naval Sea Systems Command and North Atlantic Treaty Organization, Supreme Allied Command Atlantic NATO (SACLANT), where I was stationed during Operation Enduring Freedom.

-I currently host podcasts for the Update-1 Program at the National Press Club, Washington, D.C.
+LincInterviews was launched in 2019 on Blog Talk Radio, migrating to Spreaker in November 2024.
+I am also a host for the Update-1 Podcast at the National Press Club, Washington, D.C.
 I served as co-host on the Nora Firestone Show, WKQA Freedom 1110 AM, Norfolk, Virginia.
 I also work in voice over recording and as master of ceremonies for charitable, veteran and community related events.
 Amidst my broadcasting career, I continue as an advocate for Veterans with the Military Officers Association of America, American Legion and Disabled Veterans of America.

 Along with my Navy career of 25 years as both a Surface Line and Public Affairs Officer, my passion remains interviewing and broadcast journalism.